ALIA Constitution Objects addressed:

-To promote the free flow of information and ideas in the interests of all Australians and a thriving culture and democracy.
+- To promote the free flow of information and ideas in the interest of all Australians and a thriving culture, economy, environment and democracy;

 Freedom can be protected in a democratic society only if individuals have unrestricted access to information and ideas.